 Infrared heaters, seen in all three types of heaters previously listed, are heaters that use technology similar to how the sun emits heat.
 Rather than heating the entire space, they target objects and people to heat them up.

 Infrared propane heaters are most commonly used for outdoor jobsites where immediate spot heating is necessary.
 Much like infrared propane heaters, infrared natural gas heaters are common for outdoor use.
-However, they are the most common in patios and decks at restaurants.
 It’s important to note that infrared natural gas heaters and some infrared propane heaters need to be installed professionally.

 They are commonly used in yoga studios and saunas due to their ability to improve blood circulation along with several other health benefits like immune systems, arthritis, and drawing toxins from fat cells.
 However, this can still be useful outdoors on a patio.